w0006887/modules/0412/mdModule.md

 * Especially for fully online (and asynchronous) classes.
 * Instructors need to point out and explain self-defeating ways of using G-AI.
 * There are ways to "poison" prompting text, but it is defeatable.

 ---

+## G-AI as a study tool

+* Practical in some classes.
+* ChatGPT accepts Markdown format as input.
+* Input text from reading material, then interact as a form of studying.
+* Is the result reliable?

+---